 Group Female Pressure Points

 Economic -

-Political and Legal Denied legal ability to marry Christian spouse; Forced marriage; Travel bans/restrictions on movement
+Political and Legal Denied legal ability to marry Christian spouse; Denied legal ability to marry Christian spouse; Forced marriage; Travel bans/restrictions on movement

 Security Abduction; Incarceration by family (house arrest); Violence - death; Violence - sexual

-Social and Cultural Violence - psychological
+Social and Cultural -

 Technological -

 In general, women in Qatar face restrictions and limitations to their human rights, due to Sharia and the cultural Wahhabi interpretation of Islam.
 These same restrictions make Christian women particularly vulnerable to religious persecution.
-Generally, women are vulnerable to domestic violence, and Qatari women and girls are subject to guardianship by their male family members, where accepted cultural privacy standards dictate that: Whatever happens in the family home cannot be interfered with by the authorities (HRW 2021).
+Generally, women are vulnerable to domestic violence, and Qatari women and girls are subject to guardianship by their male family members, where accepted cultural privacy standards dictate that: Whatever happens in the family home cannot be interfered with by the authorities (HRW, 29 March 2021).

 Within this context, it is especially difficult for female converts to Christianity.
 Conversion from Islam to another religion is forbidden, and those who do so must usually conceal their new religious beliefs.
 If their faith is discovered, they can risk severe consequences.
 Their families have the authority to limit their travel, deny financial support, deny access to the Internet, phone and books and keep them under house-arrest.
 It is much easier to apply pressure like this on women and girls.
 Converts also risk facing sexual violence, or in the most extreme cases, honor-killings.
+A country expert explains: "If Native Qataris converted to Christianity, they would be under intense pressure both from their government and from their clans or tribes.
+A Qatari woman would risk being killed by her family under tribal law."
 Thus, those who convert tend to remain silent about their conversion.

 Additionally, women from a Muslim background are legally restricted from marrying a non-Muslim.
-A frequently mentioned form of religious persecution facing female converts is forced marriage to a religious person who is expected to humiliate her in order to convert her back to Islam; this person can restrict her freedom for a lifetime.
-Some may even be married to one of the most religious uncles or nephews as his second wife, where she may live a life essentially as a sex-slave deprived of any community or respect.
-If already married before they convert, women may face further pressures from their husband.
+A frequently mentioned form of religious persecution facing female converts is forced-marriage to a religious person who is expected to humiliate her in order to convert her back to Islam; this person can restrict her freedom for a lifetime.
+Some may even be married to a strictly religious uncle or nephew as his second wife, where she may live a life essentially as a sex-slave deprived of any community or respect.
+If already married before they convert, women may face further pressure from their husband.

 Housemaids working in Qatar often face sexual harassment or slave-like treatment.
 The ill-treatment of migrant workers, including sexual abuse, has become a high-profile issue at the international level.
-Although not primarily faith-related, many Christian domestic migrant workers, almost all of whom are female, experience serious abuses and exploitation, including physical, verbal and sexual violence (Amnesty International, "Why do you want to rest?: Ongoing abuse of domestic workers in Qatar").
+Although not primarily faith-related, many Christian domestic migrant workers, almost all of whom are female, experience serious abuses and exploitation, including physical, verbal and sexual violence (Amnesty International, 20 October 2020).